rv1448/Data-Engineering-Nano-Degree/README.md

 # Data Engineering Nano Degree
-_5 Month course work for_ __Building and deploying ETL/Serverless data pipelines and populating redshift for analytics in AWS Cloud__.
+_5 Month Course Work for_ __Building and deploying ETL/Serverless data pipelines and populating redshift for analytics in AWS Cloud__.
 [More About the program](https://www.udacity.com/course/data-engineer-nanodegree--nd027)

 ## Project01: Data Modelling